kagaoanjc/JCK_VATPHIL_LEARN/docs/briefings/cpdlc.md

 > In airspace where both VHF voice and CPDLC are available, flight crew **should use VHF** as the primary means of communication.
 !!! warning "Warning"

-    There are areas within the FIR where Controllers of Pilots will not hear each other due to radio wave propagation
+    There are areas within the FIR where Controllers and Pilots will not hear each other due to radio wave propagation

 ## Log On Procedures